kogakure/website-11ty-stefanimhoff.de/src/posts/2017/attention.md

 ---
 title: Self-Defense in the Age of Attention
+permalink: /attention/
 author: Stefan Imhoff
 date: 2017-11-03T08:00:00+01:00
 description: A guide on how to get your attention back in the age of constant distraction.
-tags:
+tags: ["self-improvement", "featured"]
-  - self-improvement
-  - featured
 ---

 ## How to Win Back Our Time and Minds